Christ is Better than Moses

 Text: Hebrews 3:1-4:13

-Jesus is the apostle of our faith
+Jesus is the apostle of our faith (Hebrews 3:1)

 Because Jesus is our High Priest, all Christians are invited to consider him whom we confessed to believe (Matthew 10:32-33; Romans 10:8-10).
-He is our apostle, which mean a person sent as a messenger or representative (John 20:21).
+He is our apostle, which means a person sent as a messenger or representative (John 20:21).
 Jesus was sent by God.
 “I can do nothing on My own initiative.
 As I hear, I judge; and My judgment is just, because I do not seek My own will, but the will of Him who sent Me” (John 5:30; see also John 6:38-39).
 He delivered the message given to him (John 8:26; Malachi 3:1).

-Moses was also sent by God (Exodus 3:10-15) and for that he received glory.
+Moses was also sent by God (Exodus 3:10-15), and for that, he received glory.

-Jesus is the builder of his house
+Jesus is the builder of his house (Hebrews 3:2-6)

 Moses brought in the law that established Israel as God’s people (Numbers 12:6-8).
 But Moses only delivered God’s laws (Deuteronomy 4:1-2), he did not establish his own nation or his own religion.
 Jesus, however, established his own church (Matthew 16:18), which is the household of God (I Timothy 3:15).
 Being God, he delivered his laws (Matthew 28:18).
 The builder of all things is God, which means Jesus is God (John 1:3; Colossians 1:16-17).